Why don’t you try it?

-Add a cup of water to two cups of sugar (or vice versa) in a saucepan and stir while heating slightly.
-All the sugar will dissolve.
+Add two cups of sugar to one cup of water in a saucepan and stir while heating slightly.
+You’ll see that all the sugar will dissolve.

 Also, the sugar is in granulated form, rather than in the form of a liquid, and the grains don’t settle down into the cup as tightly as you might think.
 The surprising result is that a cup of sugar contains only about one twenty-fifth as many molecules as there are in a cup of water.